Frequently Asked Questions

 #

-Many of my clients are neurodivergent (autistic and/or ADHD, formally diagnosed or self-identified.).
-They often tell me that this space is one of the first where they don’t feel pressure to mask, translate, or perform.
+Many of my clients are neurodivergent (autistic, ADHD, OCD, etc., either formally diagnosed or self-identified).
 I also often find myself working with parents of neurodivergent kids and people with neurodivergent partners.
 I bring both education and lived experience with neurodivergence to this work, and I offer tailored pacing, clear expectations, and flexibility in how sessions unfold.
 Your unique nervous system is not a problem to fix here – it’s a wisdom to listen to.

 What kinds of things do people bring to coaching?